jefffhaynes/BinarySerializer/README.md

 ### Binding ###

 The most powerful feature of BinarySerializer is the ability to bind attributes to other fields in the object graph.
-Using the available attributes, this approach can allow for interop with complex formats and protocols.
+Using the available attributes this approach can allow for interop with complex formats and protocols.
 One of the simplest examples of this is field length binding.

     public class Person
     {